 Physiotherapy or psychotherapy.
 Physical and mental therapy can often be required on an ongoing basis depending on the nature and severity of the injury.

 Undertaking a clinical negligence claim can be an emotional journey so the key is having the right solicitor on board.
-If you’d like to learn about one of our recent client cases then please visit Manchester Evening News website to read about how Kate helped Anne Olliver.
+If you’d like to learn about one of our recent client cases then please visit the Manchester Evening News website to read about how Kate helped Anne Olliver.